PranayWara/fundemental_project/README.md

     python3 -m pytest --cov=application --cov-report xml --junitxml junit.xml

+Having linked the repository to jenkins using a webhook.
+Everytime I pushed something it would run the script.
 This would go into my github repository clone it.
 Then install the relevant requirements and then run the unit tests.

 ![Jenkins Test](https://raw.githubusercontent.com/PranayWara/fundemental_project/main/Images/coverage_jenkins.jpg)